docksal/docksal/README.md

 1. [Drude environment setup](/docs/drude-env-setup.md)

-    This is done **one time per host** and shoudl be performed by everyone.
+    This is done **one time per host** and should be performed by everyone.

 2. [Configure a project to use Drude](/docs/drude-project-setup.md)

-    This is done **one time per project** and should be performed by the the project TL.
+    This is done **one time per project** and should be performed by the project TL.

 3. [Initialize a Drude powered project](/docs/drude-project-init.md)